toekneeta/UCSDCourseSearch/index.md

 ## Evaluating our Search Engine & What it Means

 To evaluate our search, we created another search engine using ElasticSearch.
 This search engine doesn't employ semantic search, but instead uses a traditional keyword search.
 We also found another search function called [TritonSearch](https://tritonsearch.xyz/) made by a fellow UCSD student.
-We decided to compare the results of our search engine to both our baseline model and TritonSearch by using the search results of over 200 queries to compute the [mean reciprocal rank (MRR)](https://www.evidentlyai.com/ranking-metrics/mean-reciprocal-rank-mrr) and [normalized discounted cummulative gain (NDCG)](https://www.evidentlyai.com/ranking-metrics/ndcg-metric) of all three search engines.
+We decided to compare the results of our search engine to both our baseline model and TritonSearch by using the search results of 145 queries to compute the [mean reciprocal rank (MRR)](https://www.evidentlyai.com/ranking-metrics/mean-reciprocal-rank-mrr) and [normalized discounted cummulative gain (NDCG)](https://www.evidentlyai.com/ranking-metrics/ndcg-metric) of all three search engines.
+The 145 queries used in our evaluation are sourced from the first 145 unique queries that UCSD students used since the website's launch.

 | | Our Search| Baseline | TritonSearch
 | ----------- | ----------- | ----------- | -----------|